Article

 Mohammed El-Kurd Tweet

-In at least two instances, in apparent attempts at criticizing alleged Israeli actions, El-Kurd has labelled Zionism a “death cult.”
+On multiple occasions, including in a January 2024 speech in London, El-Kurd has labeled Zionism a “death cult.”
 In September 2021, he made this sweeping accusation as he alleged a video showed Israeli soldiers “stepping on” a deceased Palestinian man.
 In July 2021, El-Kurd directly defended calling Zionism a “death cult,” tweeting that such a designation “...should not spark outrage.
 What should is the fact of a Zionist killing a Palestinian every three days.
 Enough.”

-El-Kurd has conveyed his contempt for Zionism on many occasions: On November 8, 2021, he commented, “Zionism is brutal, murderous;” in September 2021, El-Kurd tweeted “Zionism is genocidal;” in August 2021 he opined that “Zionism is sadistic” and that “dishonesty has always been integral to the Zionist project;” and in June 2021 he offered that “Zionism is genocide.”
+El-Kurd has conveyed his contempt for Zionism on many occasions.
+In October 2024, he referred to Zionism as “irredeemable, indefensible rot.”
+On November 8, 2021, he commented, “Zionism is brutal, murderous;” in September 2021, El-Kurd tweeted “Zionism is genocidal;” in August 2021 he opined that “Zionism is sadistic” and that “dishonesty has always been integral to the Zionist project;” and in June 2021 he offered that “Zionism is genocide.”

 Holocaust and Nazi comparisons